CIAO-systems/rite/doc/write-a-plugin.md

 crate-type = ["dylib"]
 ```
 ## Dependencies
-At the very least, you will need the dependency to the RITE model library:
+You will need the dependency to the RITE model library:
 ```toml
 [dependencies]
 model = { git = "https://github.com/CIAO-systems/rite-lib-model.git", branch = "main" }